luyadev/luya/docs/guide/install-mac.md

 # Installation on MAC OSX

-> The installation process does not differ to the [general installation](install.md) but on several osx systems you may use different config values as described below.
+> The installation process does not differ to the [general installation](install.md) but on several OSX systems you may use different config values as described below.

 ## Installation